 In most cases, the Michigan no-fault law protects insured persons from being sued.
 However, if you are responsible for an accident that seriously injured or killed someone else, or damages to another person’s vehicle are not covered by insurance, or you are in an accident outside of Michigan, you may have a lawsuit brought against you.

-Our Attorneys Can Help After A Michigan Truck Accident
+Our Accident Lawyers Can Help After A Michigan Truck Accident

 When someone has been seriously hurt, impaired, or fatally injured by a Michigan semi-truck, tractor-trailer, big rig, eighteen wheeler or just a regular truck accident, call The Mike Morse Law Firm to help you through this confusing and difficult process.
 Contact us for your free consultation today at 855-MIKE-WINS or email [email protected].